jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 # What You Should Know About Using .NET Core Dependency Injection

-Let's quickly run through some of the more proper and technical terms.
+Now I want to run through some of the more proper and technical terms that you should know, along with recommended pieces of knowledge around .NET Core's DI system.

 ## Service Provider